 Mental health and public schools

 At the end of February, President Biden spoke in his State of the Union Address about the value of mental health resources in schools.
-Biden announced that he will be implementing a strategy to aid the overall mental health crisis in America.
-This is a part of the Unity Agenda which includes a proposal of $1 billion in FY23 that is meant to assist schools in hiring more counselors and psychologists.
+In addition, Biden announced that he would be implementing a strategy to aid the overall mental health crisis in America.
+This is a part of the Unity Agenda, which includes a proposal of $1 billion in FY23 to assist schools in hiring more counselors and psychologists.

 In his address, Biden said, “The nation must make new commitments to respond to an unprecedented mental health crisis that has had particularly harsh effects on children and teens, who have faced rising rates of depression and anxiety amid pandemic isolation.”

-The goal is for funding to help the public schools hire more mental health professionals, which are currently in short supply.
+The goal is funding to help the public schools hire more mental health professionals, which are currently in short supply.
 The National Association of School Psychologists recommends a ratio of 1 school psychologist per 500 students.
-According to their most recent study, the current data estimate reflects a ratio of 1 counselor per 1,211 students — far more than what it should be.
+However, according to their most recent study, the current data estimate reflects a ratio of 1 counselor per 1,211 students — far more than it should be.

 The American Rescue Plan

-In March 2021, the American Rescue Plan was passed which provided funding for small businesses and other assistance programs.
+In March 2021, the American Rescue Plan was passed, providing funding for small businesses and other assistance programs.
 Part of the plan included $170 billion for school funding.
-Among other things, the funding will be used to hire mental health workers, including psychologists.
+Among other things, the grant will hire mental health workers, including psychologists.

-In a time of need, some schools are beginning to train their teachers with basic skills to address the mental health issues that their students are bringing into the classrooms.
-At the beginning of 2020, the New York Life Foundation and American Federation of Teachers reported that only 15% of educators were comfortable addressing grief or trauma tied to the pandemic, partially because they were processing their own responses.
+In a time of need, some schools are beginning to train their teachers with essential skills to address the mental health issues their students bring into the classrooms.
+At the beginning of 2020, the New York Life Foundation and American Federation of Teachers reported that only 15% of educators were comfortable addressing grief or trauma tied to the pandemic, partially because they were processing their responses.